 repeat 4 [forward 50 right 90] will draw a square, no matter if the turtle starts out pointing 72° to the left or is straight up - in the former case, the square will also end up being angled at 72°.

 The turtle is now primarily used in Logo, an application for drawing on screen according to Lisp-derived programmable instructions, largely used to support maths and programming in education (Picciotto 1997).
 Spinoff projects include Lego Logo and its successor Programmable Bricks; and Elicia, a Logo-based language for describing and animating 3D scenes.
 I was addicted to the (reasonable) implementation of Logo on my 1980's Amstrad PCW 8256 - my introduction to human-readable programming.

 Artist Harold Cohen initially used an external turtle to make drawings on the floor from his artificial intelligence painting programme Aaron (it travelled around the surface, drawing as it went), but he

 abandoned it […] because the turtle, being cute, drew attention during exhibitions from the artwork it was drawing (Stevens 1993).

 Created: 22 December 2004, updated: 6 August 2010, 14 July 2020

 For the battle between the mouse and the turtle see section 11.7.7. of Goppold, Dr. Andreas (1999).

 Neuronal Resonance and User Interface Technology.
-There's a brief abstract on the Programmers' Stone Yahoo group, but use my link to the original paper as the one in that post is dead.
+There was a brief abstract (somewhere) on the Programmers' Stone Yahoo group.

 Stevens, Al (1993).